 Courteous and helpful drivers transport riders to doctor’s offices, medical and therapeutic appointments, grocery shopping, day programs and other quality of life destinations.

 To keep fees low, the program is partially funded by the United Way of the Wyoming Valley and by Luzerne County.
 For years, the United Way and county government have recognized the need for service and the quality we provide.

-Dial-A-Driver service is provided Monday through Friday from 9:30 a.m. to 12:30 p.m. throughout the Wyoming Valley and Volunteers of America needs a three-day notice.
+Quality of Life rides are provided Monday through Friday from 9:30 am to 12:30 pm throughout the Wyoming Valley.
+VOAPA requires a three-day notice.
 For more information about the program, call Volunteers of America at 570-825-5261.

 Click here to read recent news coverage on Dial-A-Driver!